Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 Mei 2026 11.55.44 UTC
+- WIB: Rabu, 13 Mei 2026 15.06.27 UTC
-- WITA: Rabu, 13 Mei 2026 12.55.44 UTC
+- WITA: Rabu, 13 Mei 2026 16.06.27 UTC
-- WIT: Rabu, 13 Mei 2026 13.55.44 UTC
+- WIT: Rabu, 13 Mei 2026 17.06.27 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: technology
+Kategori: motivational